 Turn the water off to your home for a weekend, see what tasks become difficult and stockpile items to make it easier.

 Clubs, spoons, mortar and pestle, bows, arrows, hoko knives, wooden spoons and many, many more can be made with only a good knife.
 Sure, in order to make something of quality, you’ll need more than that but, nevertheless, “primitive woodworking” is a great skill to learn.

-‘Primitive skills’ are not to be viewed simply as a remedy for the “apocalypse”, but should be seen as a testaments to our own self reliance.
-Having these skills, and passing them on to future generations is humanity’s insurance policy.
+‘Primitive skills’ are not to be viewed simply as a remedy for the “apocalypse but should be a testament to our own self- reliance.
+Having these skills and passing them on to future generations is humanity’s insurance policy.